MV Agusta 125 Regolarità: Background

 After the 150 Regolarità model of the early fifties, MV Agusta had abandoned the off-road sector, but the popularity of this sector in the sixties caused Count Domenico Agusta to rethink the potential of this new market and ordered the construction of some dedicated machines.
 In 1963 an off-road competition motorcycle were prepared, the 125 Regolarità, derived from the Centomila model, with a five speed gearbox, reinforced frame and specialised suspension from Ceriani.
 The four-stroke OHV single-cylinder engine was developed to produce 12.5 bhp (9 kW) @ 8,500 rpm.

 The factory machines we entrusted to Dante Mattioli of the Fiamme Oro team to race.
 Good results were obtained, 2 team victories and 30 individual victories.
 Following the victories consequent interest from riders, a limited production run was made in 1965 for private riders.

 Production

 Placed on pre-order at 310,000 lira in the summer of 1965, the motorcycle was officially presented at the November at the Milan EICMA Motorcycle Show.
 Initially production was 46 units.
-Using the frame from the competition machines and Ceriani forks, the engine was detuned to produced 10 bhp.
+Using the frame from the competition machines and Ceriani forks, the engine was detuned to produce 10 bhp.
 Also derived from the factory machines was the quickly detachable rear wheel, which left the hub and brake in place when removed.
 The model featured a high-level exhaust, rubber mounted petrol tank, headlight guard and swivelling footrests.

 A second batch of 17 machines was built in 1969.
 These machines had a different tank, front brake, forks, and carburettor.
 Power output was increased to 13 bhp (10 kW) @ 8,000 rpm.